shreyade/COEN178-Project/README.md

-## Sales Management Record System using SQL, PLSQL, and Relational Databases.
+## Sales Management Record System using SQL and Relational Databases.